Halloween At Stanfield

 - Musical entertainment from our visiting team of entertainers

 October was National Book Month for 2019.
 We usually hold discussions weekly for residents to gather together and socialise about things they are passionate for.
 On this occasion, we talked about our favourite authors and book characters.
 Other ways to celebrate National Book Month included starting a new book as well as sharing an old book.

 National Poetry Day.
 Residents often enjoy poetry readings for relaxation and stimulation of the mind.
 It would also be a session of reminiscing for some residents who are familiar with some of the authors and specific works.
 Reminiscing is an especially essential part of caring for those with dementia.
 It can give those who share something about their past an opportunity for them to connect with others bringing back happy memories and good feelings.

-It is always important to celebrate these national days in care homes as they provide the start of a conversation.
-It can provide an excellent way for residents to stimulate our residents’ minds and engage in social aspects of activities.
+It is always important to celebrate halloween as a national holiday, as they provide the start of a conversation in nursing homes.
+Additionally, it can provide an excellent way for residents to stimulate our residents’ minds and engage in social aspects of activities.
 This is very beneficial to things like improving mental health.
 It is also a useful memory stimulation tool and a good way to keep track of their day-to-day lives by it being punctuated with meaningful events.

 Contacting Stanfield Nursing Home

-If you are interested in finding out more information about more about activities in care homes then head to our website today.
+If you are interested in finding out more information about more about our halloween activities in our nursing home then, head to our website today.
 Alternatively, you can visit our social media for daily updates on activities in our home or call 01905 420 459 to speak to a member of our helpful and friendly team.